 Challenge yourself academically and receive top grades

 It is no surprise that selective universities want to admit high-level academic students.
 So, the number one thing you should focus on is challenging yourself academically within the opportunities that are available to you.
-Be sure to meet with your guidance counselor early and learn the full curriculum available to you.
+Be sure to meet with your school counselor early and learn the full curriculum available to you.
 Selective universities prefer to see AP/IB courses on your transcript in lieu of honors or dual enrollment because the rigor of the prior is standardized across the nation.
 However, universities do always take into consideration what curriculum is available at your high school.
 Once you solidify a strong rigor, it is equally important to be successful in your chosen courses.
 The myth that earning a B in an AP class is better than an A in a regular one, is simply untrue.
 Schools want to see the rigor and the A!
 That means that if you find yourself falling behind or struggling in your class be sure to reach out to your teacher or seek out tutoring to get the help you need to succeed.

 Receive high standardized testing scores